High-performance computing (HPC) on preemptible VMs

 Delete the resources you created

-To stop paying for your deployed server and created VM group, just delete the master-node
+To stop paying for the deployed server and VM group you created, simply delete the master-node

 VM and compute-group